 Transparency and Choice

 Some web browsers (including some mobile web browsers) provide settings that allow you to control or reject cookies or to alert you when a cookie is placed on your computer, tablet or mobile device.
-Although you are not required to accept cookies, if you block or reject them, you may not be able to use an auto-log-on feature.
+If you block or reject cookies from https://app.extremereach.com, you will not be able to use the AdBridge application.
 For more information, visit the help page for your web browser.